Dr. Cameon Ohmes - DVM 2009

 2019 Outstanding Young Alumnus Award

-Dr. Cameon Ohmes, De Soto, Kansas, is the recipient of the 2019 Outstanding Young Alumnus Award for her notable achievements since graduating from Kansas State University.
-The award is presented by the K-State College of Veterinary Medicine and the K-State Veterinary Medical Alumni Association during the Awards Brunch at the Reunion Weekend held June 1.
+Dr. Cameon Ohmes, De Soto, Kansas, was the recipient of the 2019 Outstanding Young Alumnus Award for her notable achievements since graduating from Kansas State University.
+The award was presented by the K-State College of Veterinary Medicine and the K-State Veterinary Medical Alumni Association during the Awards Brunch at the Reunion Weekend held June 1, 2019.

 Dr. Ohmes received her Doctor of Veterinary Medicine degree from Kansas State University in 2009, a master’s degree in biomedical science from Kansas State University in 2014, and a Master of Business Administration from the Kelley School of Business, Bloomington, Indiana, in 2017.